Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 - Filtered or distilled water

-- Optional: rooting hormone to speed up the process
+- Optional: a rooting hormone to speed up the process.

-- Optional: cinnamon powder as a natural antifungal agent
+- Optional: cinnamon powder that works as an antifungal.

 Step by Step Guide to Water Propagation